EchoStatements/Voronoi-Generator/README.md

 A tool for generating Voronoi diagrams.

-## Features
+This library allows for config-driven creation of Voronoi diagrams, implemented in fully-vectorised numpy.

+**Features include**:

+* Choice of distance functions (from scikit-learn's pairwise distances)
 * Vertical/horizontal tiling of plane
-* Choice of distance functions (from scikit-learn's pairwise distances)
-* Four-colouring
+* Fully customisable colour palette, using a four-colour solver to prevent adjacent regions from sharing a colour
 * Optional region borders
+* Manual centroid placement
-* Random point placement (uniform or Poisson disk sampling)
+* centroid placement using uniform random placement, or poisson disk sampling with adjustable disk size

-* Manual point placement
+Thanks to [Fuzzy Labs](https://fuzzylabs.ai) for their support in the  making of this library.

 ## Creating diagram from a config file